Ahmed-Eldably/pisa_survey_analysis/README.md

 # PISA Survey Analysis

 This project is a submission for the Data Visualizations’ unit of Udacty’s Nanodegree program: “Data Analysis”.
 I worked on the PISA dataset which is mainly about a survey of students' skills and knowledge as they approach the end of compulsory education.
-As the dataset size is exceeding 2 GB, you can access it from here.
+As the dataset size is exceeding 2 GB, you can access it from (here)[https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip&sa=D&ust=1596812885258000&usg=AOvVaw2OpL4_DIqTkmvEdFtmLxjn].

 For this investigation, I wanted to check some variables that influence students’ academic performance in the PISA test.
 The focus of my analysis was on these variables: country, is_oecd, gender, belong at school, feel happy at school, and computers’ availability at schools.